 Avid selfie takers know this.
-And it’s no surprise that selfie rings or ring lights have become very popular in the midst of the pandemic for people who are on endless zoom calls while working from home, and now painfully aware of how they look on camera.
+And it’s no surprise that selfie rings or ring lights have become very popular for people who are on endless zoom calls while working from home, painfully aware of how they look on camera.

 This video by a group called Opale – “Sparkles and Wine” is an awesome and simple demonstration of how just the angle of light projecting on you can change your appearance and affect.